Public relations: Tactics

 Building and managing relationships with those who influence an organization or individual's audiences have a central role in public relations.
 After a public relations practitioner has been working in the field, they develop relationships with the media and other influencers that become an asset, especially for those in media relations.
 Media directories are also available that offer extensive lists of broadcast, print and online media that list the names of editors, deadlines and the type of contributions they may accept.
 Perhaps foremost among these is Cision Media Contacts Database, formerly known as Bacon's Media Directories.
 Media can be searched and organized in a variety of ways including by type (e.g. magazines, newspapers, radio, TV, websites/blogs), industry, and publication frequency (e.g. daily, weekly, monthly, online).

-Within each PR discipline, typical activities include publicity events, speaking opportunities, press releases, newsletters, blogs, social media, press kits, and outbound communication to members of the press.
+Within each PR discipline, typical activities include publicity events, speaking opportunities, press releases, newsletters, blogs, social media, press kits, and outbound communication with members of the press.
 Video and audio news releases (VNRs and ANRs) are often produced and distributed to TV outlets for potential use in regular program content.

 Audience targeting

+Public relations specialists attempt to create a favourable public image for their clients.

 A fundamental PR technique is to identify target audience(s) and tailor messages relevant to each audience.
 Audience targeting requires public relations professionals to have a deep understanding of the needs and desires of each audience segment they want to reach.
 Sometimes the interests of differing audiences and stakeholders common to a public relations effort necessitate the creation of several distinct but complementary messages.
 These messages however should be relevant to each other, thus creating consistency in the overall message and theme.
 Audience targeting tactics are important for public relations practitioners because they face all kinds of problems: low visibility, lack of public understanding, opposition from critics, and insufficient support from funding sources.

 On the other hand, stakeholder theory identifies people who have a stake in a given institution or issue.
 All audiences are stakeholders (or presumptive stakeholders), but not all stakeholders are members of a target audience.
 For example, if a charity commissions a public relations agency to create an advertising campaign to raise money to find a cure for a disease, the charity and the people with the disease are stakeholders, but the audience is anyone who is likely to donate money.
 Public relations experts possess deep skills in media relations, market positioning, and branding.
 They are powerful agents that help clients deliver clear, unambiguous information to a target audience that matters to them.

 The public in public relations

-A public is any group whose members have a common interest or common values in a particular subject, such as a political party.
-Those members would then be considered stakeholders, which are people who have a stake or an interest in an organization or issue that potentially involves the organization or group they are interested in.
-The Publics in Public Relations are:
+A public is any group whose members share a common interest or common values regarding a particular subject, such as a political party.
+These members are considered stakeholders, who are people with a stake or an interest in an organization or issue that potentially involves the organization or group in which they are interested.
+The publics in public relations are: